eli-imaginet/starter_template/README.md

 12. Connect the theme via FTP
 13. Using your editors SASS compiler cd into `/wp-content/themes/starter-template/assets/scss`
 14. Save your style.css => it should compile all the relevant files

+*** Adding new pages / templates ***
+Each page/template should have a wrapping div for consistency, the best example is the homepage which is located in page-templates